anak10thn/anak10thn.github.io/_posts/2024-09-23-audio-processing.md

 ## Conclusion

 In this blog post, we've covered the steps to convert stereo audio to mono, convert it to PCM 16-bit little-endian format, and resample it to 16kHz.
-We've also provided a practical implementation using Node.js and the `ffmpeg` library.
+We've also provided a practical implementation using Node.js and the wav and sox-audio libraries.
 This process is essential for various applications, including audio preprocessing for machine learning, optimizing audio for streaming, and ensuring compatibility with different devices.
 Happy coding!